top of page

 This diagnostic tool was developed directly from OEC's experience facilitating TPM implementations and award preparation programmes across Asia-Pacific.
 The dimensions were not derived from academic literature or theoretical frameworks — they were derived from the specific, repeated observations of what separates a TPM programme that achieves breakthrough results from one that remains perpetually active but underdeveloped.

 The semiconductor plants in Malaysia and Singapore where I observed the highest AM step progression rates but the weakest PM integration were the data source for the AM–FI–PM Integration dimension.
 The automotive manufacturers in the Philippines and Thailand where FI projects produced excellent local results that were never horizontally deployed were the data source for the FI Horizontal Deployment dimension.
-The industrial equipment manufacturers in Germany and Singapore where the Training pillar was rich in activity but disconnected from skill measurement and TPM performance outcomes were the data source for the ET Training Governance dimension.
+The industrial equipment manufacturers in Germany and Singapore where the Training pillar was rich in activity but disconnected from skill measurement and TPM performance outcomes were the data source for the ET dimension structure.
+And the programmes across all industries where activity governance was mistaken for business results were the data source for the decision to rename Dimension 5, across all eight pillars, as Results and Business Impact — and to anchor it explicitly in Checklist C benchmarks rather than in the presence of management meetings and activity boards.

-Each dimension in the diagnostic encodes a pattern of programme development that I have observed enough times, across enough contexts, to be confident that it is not idiosyncratic — it is structural.
+Each dimension in the diagnostic encodes a pattern of programme development that I have observed enough times, across enough contexts, to be confident that it is structural rather than idiosyncratic.
 The gaps it reveals are the gaps that JIPM assessors have historically identified in the same programmes, and closing them is the practical work of becoming award-ready.

 For further reading on specific pillar implementation, I have written practitioner guides for Autonomous Maintenance, Focused Improvement, and the overall TPM framework — each of which provides the depth of implementation guidance that a diagnostic framework can identify the need for, but cannot itself provide.